PariaEsmatloo/Robonuts_Final_Project/README.md

 The details of the actor and critic classes, and the generic network used to create them are in the "actor_critic_continuous.py".

 # REINFORCE Method
+Running the reinforce agent will require downloading the following dependencies: sudo apt-get update sudo apt-get install -y xvfb ffmpeg pip install -q 'imageio==2.4.0' pip install -q pyvirtualdisplay pip install -q tf-agents-nightly pip install -q tf-nightly

+After you finish the installation, you can run the program which will produce 1 trial of 200 episodes and output the file in a CSV file containing episode number and total reward value for each episode.
+The program was ran 10 times, and data from 10 trials was collected.
+The results for each trial are saved in a CSV file.
+The plotted results for each trial are produced in a separate code file called "Statistics_for_Reinforce".
+After plotting each trial, the averaged values of these 10 trials are calculated and saved in an additional CSV file which displays the episode number, average and standard deviation columns.
+The averaged values are also plotted and displayed in a separate figure similar to the one shown below.
 ![image](https://user-images.githubusercontent.com/77804192/117374781-6d2ca500-ae93-11eb-80cb-511919822aa7.png)